sagepublishing/sage_tools_social_science/README.md

 ----

 This project is brought to you by [SAGE Ocean](https://ocean.sagepub.com/), enabling social scientists to work with big data and new technologies.

+# Acknowledgments

+This paper would not have been possible without the work of Shulin Hu and Lily Davies, both master's students within the Digital Humanities programme at University College London, and Eve Kraicer, master's student in Gender Studies at the London School of Economics, whose work on this project involved data cleaning and looking at gender distribution.
+We also want to thank all the researchers, developers, and startup founders who endured and answered with patience and insight our endless questions.